netspooky/scare/README.md

 # scare

+I haven't properly shared this yet because it's not finished.
+It's here for testing purposes.
+Use at your own risk.

 This is a little assembly repl and emulator for fun.
 The primary usecase is to enable you to quickly see what some assembly code does.
 It's not meant to be a serious emulation solution.

 Currently only targeting x64, planning to add more architectures (mainly arm and riscv).
 This version is probably buggy and has a bunch of edge cases to address.